wilzbach/docs.asyncy.com/faq/README.md

 ### How much Kubernetes or devops experience is required?

-Little to none.
-Asyncy interacts with Kubernetes so you don't need to.
+**None.** Asyncy interacts with Kubernetes so you don't need to.
 It manages scaling, security, routing, networks and much more.

 ### Where are Storyscript's and other code stored?